ScottsTots/TraceMe/TraceMe/readme.txt

     1) About Goes to a Page About the Project
     2) High Scores takes the user to the current high scores
   4) Click New Game to Play a Game
-  5) Select Single Player (only single player supported)
+  5) Select Single Player or Multiplayer
   6) Begin touching the screen whenever and trace
   7) After done tracing select play (don't select save trace)
   8) Hit back because you are done!

+  Note: You can also challenge users by username and perform actions on each of the items

 ** Note: Facebook won't work because you have to explicitly be approved by us to log in to the app with facebook.
 You can ask us for permission.
 If you want facebook login to work for all users you have to go through a facebook approval process.